moritzblum/word_embedding_space_exploration/README.md

 For example, a vector between book and poster could output bookster or any other meaningful mixture of these words.
 Furthermore, the distance between the two words could be continuously traversed and one should then be able to observe a fluid change in the output word that is related to the position.
-In addition, word vectors can be added and then verbalized whose combination actually had no verbalized meaning.

 ### Setup

 To verbalize word embedding vectors, a function that maps high dimensional vectors to strings is required.
 Since the words are different in length, a sequence-generation RNN (one-to-many) with LSTM cells can be used.
-In this project the decision was made in LSTM cells, but with the similar GRUs one would expect the same behavior.
+In this project LSTM cells are used, but with the similar GRUs one would expect the same behavior.

 Input to the network are the raw word embedding vectors and the output is a sequence of vectors, where each vector is a char in one-hot encoding.
 Each word ends with a EOS (end of sequence)